Minnesota Counseling License Requirements

-The final step is to become licensed by in Minnesota.
-In Minnesota, licenses for clinical mental health counselors and substance abuse counselors are issued by the Minnesota Board of Behavioral Health and Therapy and licenses for marriage and family therapists are issued by the Minnesota Board of Marriage and Family Therapy.
-School counselors are licensed by the Minnesota Professional Educator Licensing and Standards Board.
+The final step is to become licensed in Minnesota.
+In Minnesota, licenses for clinical mental health counselors and substance abuse counselors are issued by the Minnesota Board of Behavioral Health and Therapy (BBHT or the Board) and licenses for marriage and family therapists are issued by the Minnesota Board of Marriage and Family Therapy (the Board).
+School counselors are licensed by the Minnesota Professional Educator Licensing and Standards Board (PELSB).
 Continue reading to learn more about these licensure processes.

 Licensed Professional Clinical Counselor (LPCC) Licensing Process

 The Minnesota Board of Behavioral Health and Therapy (BBHT or the Board) is responsible for issuing licenses to mental health counselors, known as Licensed Professional Clinical Counselors (LPCCs).
 LPCCs use professional counseling knowledge and skills to diagnose, evaluate, and treat psychosocial and behavioral issues and mental illnesses.
 The Board also offers Licensed Professional Counselor (LPC) licensure, which allows trained counselors to provide psychotherapeutic services except for the diagnosis and treatment of mental illness.
 Some applicants become licensed as LPCs and later convert their license to an LPCC after accruing additional supervised hours, but that is not required.
 You can also apply for LPC or LPCC licensure with a Licensed Psychologist (LP) license.
 Both LPC and LPCC applicants in Minnesota must have an accredited master’s or doctoral degree of at least 48 credits in counseling or a related field from a CACREP- or CHEA-accredited institution that includes at least 700 hours of supervised field experience.